 Sussexes’ Spotify deal ends after Meghan’s podcast is not renewed for new season

+Duke and Duchess of Sussex’s Spotify deal ends after Meghan’s podcast not renewed for new season

 The Duke and Duchess of Sussex’s deal with Spotify has ended after the podcast she hosted was not renewed for a second season.